-Slow Cooker Mashed Potatoes Recipe Guide
+Easy Crockpot Mashed Potatoes Recipe

 Slow Cooker Mashed Potatoes are one of my favorite side dishes.
 While growing up, I would always ask my Mom to include this in our weekend dinner.
 Eventually, I learned to prepare the dish on my own.

 What I like about using a slow cooker for food preparation is that you can actually multi-task.
 All you have to do is to peel the spuds, chop them into equal sizes, and rinse with water.
 After placing them in the crockpot along with other ingredients, your work is halfway done.